Eduwatch questions NPP’s plan to abolish BECE for SHS placement

 Speaking at his party’s manifesto launch in Takoradi on Sunday, the Vice-President and leader of the NPP emphasised the critical role these educational initiatives play in the nation’s development and the future of its youth.

-Dr Mahamudu Bawumia at the 2024 election manifesto launch noted that his administration would be dedicated to ensuring that every Ghanaian child, regardless of their financial or social background, had access to quality education.
+Dr Mahamudu Bawumia, at the 2024 election manifesto launch, noted that his administration would be dedicated to ensuring that every Ghanaian child, regardless of their financial or social background, had access to quality education.